This post contains affiliate links.

 Black or Beluga Lentils

-Black Lentil Uses: Their firmness makes them ideal for salads, soups, and side dishes, as they maintain their shape and provide a satisfying bite after cooking.
+Black Lentil Uses: Their firmness makes them ideal for salads, soups, and side dishes, as they maintain their shape after cooking.
 This characteristic sets them apart from red or yellow lentils, which tend to become softer and more creamy when cooked.
 Black lentils can be commonly found in both Asian and North African cuisines, but are also used in many other forms of cooking.
-These lentils are a favorite among chefs and home cooks alike for their versatility and ability to hold their shape when cooked.
 Try them in this Madras Lentil Recipe (a copycat of those Tasty Bite lentil pouches everyone loves!)

 Brown Lentils

-Brown Lentil Description and Flavor: These are the most common type of lentils and are often simply labeled as “lentils.”
-Brown lentils are generally tan or brownish-green in color and have a mild, earthy flavor, but their taste is not as robust as some other lentil varieties.
+Brown Lentil Description and Flavor: Brown lentils are the most common type of lentil and are often simply labeled as “lentils.”
+They are generally tan or brownish-green in color and have a mild, earthy flavor, but their taste is not as robust as some other lentil varieties.
 This allows them to easily absorb the flavors of the seasonings and ingredients they are cooked with.

 Brown Lentil Uses: They hold their shape when cooked, and can be used in salads, lentil soup, curries, and many vegan and vegetarian recipes.
 Try them in this Lentil Chili recipe!